Free films at Chicago Cultural Center.

 Who is Claudia Cassidy?

 If you attend events at the Chicago Cultural Center you’ve no doubt visited the Claudia Cassidy Theater.
-I was wondering who is she/was she?
+Who is she/was she?
 Of course the spectacular Newberry Library, which holds her papers, has a nice biography online.
 To summarize: she was a sometimes caustic Chicago Tribune theater critic while maligned by some was still respected enough by her peers to get a theater named after her.

-Claudia Cassidy was born in 1900 in the port town of Shawneetown, IL, where she first encountered the performing arts on show boats that cruised the Ohio River.
+Claudia Cassidy was born in 1900 in Shawneetown, IL, where she first encountered the performing arts on show boats that cruised the Ohio River.
 When she was 14, Cassidy’s parents George and Olive moved the family to Champaign, IL.

-After graduating from the University of Illinois in 1921, Cassidy worked as a secretary at the Chicago Journal of Commerce, where she moved into theater criticism after an editor, looking for someone to write a last minute review, spotted her in the office.
-Her sharp, opinionated writing style attracted many fans, and her column became an important feature of the Journal.
+After graduating from the University of Illinois in 1921, Cassidy worked as a secretary at the Chicago Journal of Commerce, where she moved into theater criticism.
+Her sharp, opinionated writing style made her column an important feature of the Journal.

-In 1941 she moved on to a larger audience at the Chicago Sun, but left after a year for the Chicago Tribune at the behest of publisher Robert R. McCormick.
-While at the Tribune, Cassidy wrote her “On the Aisle” commentary as well as other reviews and articles steadily until 1965, and beginning in 1949 made annual summer tours of European festivals for “Europe on the Aisle.”
+In 1941 she moved to the Chicago Sun and then the Chicago Tribune at the behest of publisher Robert R. McCormick.
+While at the Tribune, Cassidy wrote her “On the Aisle” commentary as well as other reviews and articles steadily 1965.

 After 1965, Cassidy wrote on a free-lance basis for the Tribune, Chicago Magazine, and other publications, and from 1968 to 1983 she hosted a weekly radio program of arts criticism on Chicago’s WFMT-FM.